nadialefebvre/code-test-storyblok/README.md

 # Project Event Storyblok

-My solution for a code test in a recruitment process: build a React, Next.js and Storyblok app
+My solution for a code test in a recruitment process: build a React, Next.js and Storyblok app (September 2022)

+## Tech stack

+- JavaScript
+- React
+- CSS
+- Next.js
+- CMS (Storyblok)

 ## Task for this code test
 Build a Storyblok application where a single event page is displayed, based on an "event" template made of modules (multiples sections).